Anything-at-25-00/patches/README.md

 # patches

-This repository contains patches used on ROM builds for LG7n, LG8n and LH7n
+This repository contains patches used on ROM builds for LG7n, LG8n and LH7n pulled by vendorsetup.sh so I don't have to keep updating the commit hashes in vendorsetup
 ---

 # Patches list